JimEli/CIS278_10.11/README.md

 Notes:
 * Division, modulus, unary minus, [], comparison, stream and untested evaluate and differentiate methods/operators added also.
-* Uses Boost Test.
+* Template version.
-* Compile release version if boost is not installed.
+* Uses Boost Test, compile release version if boost is not installed.
 * Compiled with MS Visual Studio 2017 Community (v141).
 * Submitted in partial fulfillment of the requirements of PCC CIS-278.